How to Install WordPress on Your Synology NAS

 • STEP 26

-Under WORDPRESS_DEBUG line, copy and paste these two supplementary lines below.
+Under the WORDPRESS_DEBUG line, copy and paste these two supplementary lines below.
 Click X to save the file.
 Follow the instructions in the image below.

 define('WP_REDIS_HOST', 'wordpress-redis');